 defined in the Custom Attribute Registries pane for the requirement set.

 After you define a custom attribute for a requirement set, you can make limited changes to the custom attribute.
 To make changes, select the requirement set in the Requirements Editor.
-In the right pane, under Custom Attributes Registries, select the custom attribute you want to edit and click Edit.
+In the Details pane, under Custom Attribute Registries, select the custom attribute you want to edit and click Edit.

 Unset), or add and remove options.
 If you edit the value of an option or

-After you set the custom attribute value for a requirement, you can change the value at any time by selecting the requirement in the Requirements Editor and setting the updated value in the Custom Attributes pane.
+After you set the custom attribute value for a requirement, you can change the value by selecting the requirement in the Requirements Editor and setting the updated value in the Custom Attributes pane.